Towards exact structural thresholds for parameterized complexity: Introduction

-\subparagraph*{Technical contribution.} Let us describe which technical hurdles we have to overcome in proving our main results and how we do so.
-We start by recalling the standard approach of Lokshtanov et al.~\cite{LokshtanovMS18} to proving tight lower bounds for problems parameterized by pathwidth at a high level.
+\subparagraph*{Technical contribution.} We start by recalling the standard approach of Lokshtanov et al.~\cite{LokshtanovMS18} to proving tight lower bounds for problems parameterized by pathwidth at a high level.
 Given a \SAT instance $\formula$, the variables are partitioned into $\ngrps$ groups of constant size.
 For each variable group, a \emph{group gadget} is constructed that can encode all assignments of this variable group into partial solutions of the considered target problem.
 The group gadget usually consists of a bundle of long path-like gadgets inducing a sequence of \emph{disjoint} separators.
 Further gadgets attached to these separators decode the partial solutions and check whether the corresponding assignment satisfies some clause.
 Ideally, the path gadgets are designed so that a partial solution transitions through a well-defined sequence of states when viewed at consecutive separators.
 For most problems, the gadgets do not behave this nicely though.
 For example, in \OCT it is locally always preferable to delete a vertex instead of not deleting it.
 Such behavior leads to undesired state changes called \emph{cheats}, but for appropriate path gadgets there can only be a constant number of cheats on each path.
 By making the path gadgets long enough, one can then find a region containing no cheats where we can safely decode the partial solutions.